For assistance call

 The Friends of Brain Injured Children Trust (BICT) was born in 1993 when three parents, already undertaking a home based therapy program with their children, gathered together in frustration at the lack of support and understanding they were getting from medical professionals.

-They were working hard and participating in early intervention for their childre.
+They were working hard and participating in early intervention for their children.
 They were focussed on making a positive difference in the quality of their children’s lives.
 They wanted to help their children gain independence and were seeing results through the Neuro Developmental Therapy programme they were doing with their children.
 BICT was created to provide hope for families with a brain injured or developmentally delayed child.

 A few years and a few changes later and we are still here, and still focussed on improving the lives of children with brain injuries and their whanau.
 Read more below on our history, our story, and the foundations we are built on.